Superradiant growth anomaly magnification in evolution of vector bosonic condensates bounded by a Kerr black hole with near-horizon reflection: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:setup}, we employ the Proca field to describe the condensate around a Kerr BH; using a non-relativistic approximation, we obtain the hydrogenic spectrum of the vector field at a large distance from the BH, which provides a general view of the quasibound BH-condensate system.
-The method of matched asymptotic expansions, in three pieces in our context, is used to obtain the leading-order behavour and analytical results.
-In Section~\ref{sec:nearhorizon}, we introduce the reflection parameter describing a modified boundary condition at the horizon, and calculate its modification to the energy levels and superradiance rate analytically.
-Particularly, in high-spin BH and low-frequency particle cases, rather than being slowed down, the superradiance rate may get boosted, which also occurs in scalar scenario but is named as an ``anomaly" in our context.
-In Section~\ref{sec:evo}, we evaluate the influence of the reflection parameter on the whole system's evolution, finding that the above ``anomaly" only lasts temporally at the early stage, without affecting the final states too much, but it is largely magnified in vector cases due to a overwhelming faster growth rate in dominant mode.
-This scenario is much like a version of ``The Tortoise and the Hare", with ``the Hare" the temporal anomalous superradiant boost.
-We introduce three featured quantities to describe the maximum growth rate difference, the maximum condensate mass difference, and the advantage time of the anomaly.
-Further, we formalize the anomaly with the ``magnification factor" $\mathcal{F}_{\text {mag }}$ and a ``spin deviation factor" $\mathcal{F}_{\mathrm{dev}}$ to determine the maximum condensate mass difference, which could have an effect on GW waveform in the early stage of this monochromatic signal.
-In Section~\ref{sec:conclusion}, we conclude our main results and discuss some extensions of our study.
-Throughout this paper, we adopt the Planck units $G_\mathrm{N}=\hbar=c=1$ and the $(+,-,-,-)$ signature.
+In Section~\ref{sec:setup}, we employ the Proca field to describe the condensate around a Kerr BH; using a non-relativistic approximation, we obtain the hydrogenic spectrum of the vector field at a large distance from the BH, with a complexified frequency to include the superradiant mode of the quasibound BH-condensate system.
+In the leading-order of the angular part, the method of matched asymptotic expansions in radial part, in three pieces in our context, is used to obtain the analytical results. {We optimize the matchings with near region solution by choosing a different basis, which provide simpler but natural connections to the boundary condition.} In Section~\ref{sec:nearhorizon}, we introduce the reflection parameter describing a modified boundary condition at the horizon, and investigate its modifications to energy levels and {the} superradiance rate analytically.
+Particularly, in high-spin BH and low-frequency particle cases, the superradiance rate may temporally get boosted {by the reflection}, rather than monotonically being slowed down.
+This also occurs in scalar scenario, but is largely magnified in vector case due to the faster growth rate and closer distribution geometry, as shown in Table~\ref{modes} and in Figure~\ref{svt_figs}, and is named as an ``anomaly" in our context. {We give three forms of the anomaly condition, which have illustrative, geometrical, and physical meanings respectively, and point out this is due to a ``rotation-relativistic" effect of fast-spinning BHs.} In Section~\ref{sec:evo}, we evaluate the influence of the reflection parameter on the whole system's evolution, finding that the above ``anomaly" only lasts temporally at the early stage, without affecting the final states too much, but it is most obvious in the vector case due to a overwhelming faster growth rate in dominant mode.
+This scenario is much like a version of ``The Tortoise and the Hare", {with ``the Tortoise" the normal decreasing superradiant rate with reflection,} and ``the Hare" the temporal anomalous superradiant boost.
+We introduce three featured quantities to describe the phenomenon: the maximum growth rate difference, the maximum condensate mass difference, and the advantage time of the anomaly.
+Further, we formalize the anomaly and estimate